ByteFuse/representation-manifold-quality-metric/README.md

-Measuring Manifold Quality
+Manifold Characteristics that Predict Downstream Task Performance
 ==============================

-Repo containing code to recreate the manifold quality measure experiments.
+Repo containing code to recreate the results found in Manifold Characteristics that Predict Downstream Task Performance and calculate the Representation Manifold Quality Metric (RMQM) of a model.

 Project Organization
 ------------